chrisbouchard/discord-fate-bot/README.md

 [python-logging-config-file-format]: https://docs.python.org/3/library/logging.config.html#configuration-file-format

 **Note:** For variables that have a `*_FILE` pair, the direct version is provided as a convenience, e.g., for development.
-We subscribe to the school of thought that it's best not to store production secrets in environment variables if at all avoidable.
-Our Docker Stack definition uses Secrets to share the token and Mongo password into the services.
+I subscribe to the school of thought that it's best not to store production secrets in environment variables if at all avoidable.
+Our Docker Stack definition uses Secrets to share the Discord token and Mongo password into the services.

 ## Architecture